Chatham, New Jersey: Municipal court

 Chatham Township and Chatham Borough are members of the Borough of Madison Joint Municipal Court, which also has jurisdiction over Harding Township.
 The joint court was created in 2010 and is located in Madison.

-Emergency squad
+Emergency services

 The Chatham Emergency Squad, which operates from two buildings, one in the Borough and one in the Township, provides emergency and non-emergency response for medical services, assistance for seniors and the disabled, and ambulance transportation to area hospitals and local nursing homes.
 All volunteer, squad members are certified by the state of New Jersey as Emergency Medical Technicians (EMTs).

 When first established in 1936, it drew its members from the Chatham Fire Department.
-Its limited membership made it unable to meet the increasing demand for its growing services for Chatham Borough and Chatham Township.
+Its limited membership made it unable to meet the increasing demand for its services to the growing Chatham Township that was being developed with many new residences.

-In early 1951, the Chatham Borough Council was petitioned to authorize reorganization of the Squad as a unit independent of the Fire Department.
+In early 1951, the borough council was petitioned to authorize reorganization of the Squad as a unit independent of the Fire Department.
 The Chatham Emergency Squad, Inc. was then established as an independent corporation.
-It could then draw on regular citizens from the Chathams for membership.
+It could then draw on regular citizens from the borough and the township for membership.

+Chatham has one municipal building for its medical squad members (North Passaic Avenue) and another for its firefighting personnel (Fire House Plaza) — both centered in what was the pre-colonial village.

+Chatham Township has a municipal building for its medical squad members in Rolling Hill.
+Due to its sweeping landscape and the Great Swamp, Chatham Township is served by three departments: one on River Road (below The Highlands, on the edge of town bordering with New Providence), one on Southern Boulevard (near Wickham Woods), and the last in Green Village (on Green Village Road).